-However, several recent Nature Medicine studies3, 4 by our lab involving simultaneous SMC lineage tracing and SMC-specific knockout (KO) of the stem cell pluripotency genes Oct4 or Klf4, have provided compelling evidence challenging this dogma and showing that SMC play a much greater role in lesion pathogenesis than has been generally appreciated [see our recent review3].
-For example, we showed that >80% of SMC-derived cells within advanced lesions of ApoE-/- mice fed a Western diet (WD) for 18 weeks lacked detectable expression of SMC markers such as Acta2 typically used to identify them meaning that previous studies in the field have grossly under-estimated the number of SMC-derived cells within advanced lesions.
+Atherothrombosis, resulting from rupture or erosion of unstable atherosclerotic plaques, is the leading cause of death worldwide.
+However, the mechanisms that regulate the stability of late stage atherosclerotic lesions remain poorly understood.
+The general dogma based on extensive human histopathology studies is that: 1) plaque composition not size is a critical determinant of late stage lesion stability and the probability of rupture or erosion and a possible heart attack or stroke; 2) plaques containing a large necrotic core, a thin fibrous cap, and large numbers of CD68+ cells relative to Acta2+ cells [presumed to be macrophages (MФ) and smooth muscle cells (SMC) respectively] are more prone to rupture or erosion; and 3) the primary role of the SMC is athero-protective by virtue of them being the primary cell type responsible for formation of a protective fibrous cap.
+However, several recent Nature Medicine studies1, 2 by our lab involving simultaneous SMC lineage tracing and SMC-specific knockout (KO) of the stem cell pluripotency genes Oct4 or Klf4, have provided compelling evidence challenging this dogma and showing that SMC play a much greater role in lesion pathogenesis than has been generally appreciated [see our recent review3].
+For example, we showed that >80% of SMC-derived cells within advanced lesions of ApoE-/- mice fed a Western diet (WD) for 18 weeks lacked detectable expression of SMC markers such as Acta2 typically used to identify them meaning that previous studies have grossly under-estimated the number of SMC-derived cells within advanced lesions.
 Moreover, >30% of cells previously identified as MФ within advanced mouse brachiocephalic artery (BCA) lesions and human advanced coronary artery lesions were found to be of SMC not myeloid origin meaning that previous estimates of SMC/ MФ ratios are highly inaccurate.
 Even more importantly, we found that SMC can play either a beneficial or detrimental role in lesion pathogenesis depending on the nature of their phenotypic/functional transitions.
-For example, Klf4-dependent transitions, including formation of SMC-derived MФ-marker+ foam cells4 exacerbated lesion pathogenesis whereas Oct4-dependent transitions3 were atheroprotective including being critical for migration and investment of SMC into a protective fibrous cap.
-Indeed, remarkably, results of RNAseq and Oct4/Klf4 CHIPseq analyses of advanced brachiocephalic lesions from SMC Klf4 versus SMC Oct4 knockout mice showed virtually completely opposite genomic signatures.
-Taken together, results show that SMC play an absolutely critical, even dominant role, in late stage lesion pathogenesis in that conditional loss of a single gene in SMC can completely alter lesion pathogenesis [see our recent review3].
+For example, Klf4-dependent transitions, including formation of SMC-derived MФ-marker+ foam cells1 exacerbated lesion pathogenesis whereas Oct4-dependent transitions2 were atheroprotective including being critical for migration and investment of SMC into a protective fibrous cap.
+In addition, results of RNAseq and Oct4/Klf4 CHIPseq analyses of advanced brachiocephalic lesions from SMC Klf4 versus SMC Oct4 knockout mice showed that >40% of GWAS variants linked to increased coronary artery disease (CAD) in man represent SMC Klf4 or Oct4 target genes.
+Taken together, results show that SMC play a critical, even dominant role, in late stage lesion pathogenesis and contribute substantially to genetic variation associated with CAD [see our recent review3].

 Finally, we are investigating the potential role of SMC and pericyte phenotypic transitions in the pathogenesis of microvascular disease associated with Type II diabetes/metabolic disease, and in regulation of tumor cell growth and metastasis.
-The latter studies, which were published in Nature Medicine1 and done in collaboration with Dr. Kaplan’s lab at NIH, showed that highly metastatic tumor cells secrete factors that circulate in blood and induce Klf4-dependent reprogramming of SMC and pericytes within metastatic niches that make them permissive for tumor cell invasion and survival.
+An example of the latter studies were published in Nature Medicine5, and done in collaboration with Dr. Rosey Kaplan’s lab at NIH.
+Results showed that highly metastatic tumor cells secrete factors that circulate in blood and induce Klf4-dependent reprogramming of SMC and pericytes within metastatic niches that make them permissive for tumor cell invasion and survival.
 Remarkably, we found that SMC-pericyte specific knockout of the stem cell pluripotency gene Klf4 dramatically reduced tumor metastasis by >70%.

 For the most current list of Dr. Owen's publications, please click here.